 Is it cool that editing programs can do that?
 YES!!! and it is fun to get creative in the editing process.
 However, I think it’s also scary!
 There are less and less unaltered images out there and everything is being changed to fit an unrealistic view of the world.
 Heck even our selfies are filtered!
 For me personally, and for my business, I want to capture real life, genuine emotions and true beauty.
 Life is beautiful the way it is!

 There is no right or wrong way to envision your wedding day or to preserve your wedding memories, as long as you are true to yourself!
 Do you want dark and moody photos, or vintage sepia tones?
 How about high contrast, unique angles and dramatic poses?
 Or bright, soft and romantic photos?
 There is a style for every type of couple out there and a photographer who can help capture that style for you.

-As for me, I am happy being an odd duck, so I will keep my life and my photos true to the day and unfiltered.
+As for me, I am happy being an odd duck!
+So I will continue to keep my life, and my photos true to the day and unfiltered.